Duck hunting requires you to be at your best, which can be hard when your waders keep you down with the combined weight

 This guide will help you learn what to look for in waders, including breathable waders.

 Since we’ll be going through breathable waders over older, neoprene ones, we’ll say that neoprene hasn’t got the properties you’d want in a breathable wader.
 Neoprene is heavier in the water and keeps moisture in, though this makes them durable.

-On the other hand, the best duck waders made with breathable materials aren’t as durable like neoprene, but they’re lightweight and comfortable to wear.
+On the other hand, the best duck waders made with breathable materials aren’t as durable as neoprene, but they’re lightweight and comfortable to wear.
 They don’t have as much insulation built into them but give you the option of adding your own if necessary.

-For the rest of this guide we’ll be going through the other different types of waders, whether you should go for insulated or uninsulated, and some of the features to look out for the best breathable waders for duck hunting.
+For the rest of this guide, we’ll be going through the other different types of waders, whether duck hunters should go for insulated or uninsulated, and some of the features to look out for the best breathable waders for duck hunting.

 Types of Breathable Waders

-Waders can be separated into three sub-categories, hip boots, waist waders, and chest waders.
+The best duck hunting waders can be separated into three sub-categories: hip boots, waist waders, and chest waders.
 All of the waders in the above list are chest waders and this guide will focus on them.

 For the sake of explanation, hip boots are boots with long stockings that you attach to your clothes to hold them on.
 They’re best for shallow waters instead of deep.
-Waist waders are like chest waders except they don’t come up to the chest, sacrificing storage space and functionality since these are designed for water levels beneath your waist.
+Waist waders (sometimes called hip waders) are like chest waders except they don’t come up to the chest, sacrificing storage space and functionality since these are designed for water levels beneath your waist.

 Chest waders come up to your, well, chest.
 They’re the most common style of wader since many assume if you’re spending money on waders, you can make a one and done purchase by getting chest waders.